postmates/PMKVObserver/README.md

 github "postmates/PMKVObserver"
 ```

-You may also install manually by adding the framework to your workspace, or by adding the 3 files KVObserver.h, KVObserver.m, and KVObserver.swift to your project.
+You may also install manually by adding the framework to your workspace, or by adding the 3 files KVObserver.h, KVObserver.m, and (optionally) KVObserver.swift to your project.

 Once instaled, you can use this by adding `import PMKVObserver` (Swift) or `@import PMKVObserver;` (Objective-C) to your code.